MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To complete this tutorial, you need:

 * A Microsoft 365 Developer Program sandbox tenant.
-* Your sandbox tenant enrolled in *Microsoft 365 Targeted Releases*.
+* A machine with Microsoft 365 apps installed from the Microsoft 365 Apps *Current Channel*.
-* A machine with Microsoft 365 apps installed from the Microsoft 365 Apps *beta channel*.
+* (Optional) Your sandbox tenant enrolled in Microsoft 365 Targeted Releases.
 * (Optional) An Android device or emulator with Microsoft 365 for Android app installed.
 * (Optional) [Teams Toolkit](https://aka.ms/teams-toolkit) extension for Microsoft Visual Studio Code to help update your code.